okeeffed/dennisokeeffe-blog/content/blog/2020-11-07-nextjs-10-with-stripe.md

 ---
-title: Using Stripe With Next.js 10, TypeScript 4, React 17 and Vercel
+title: Taking Stripe Payments With Next.js 10, TypeScript 4, React 17 and Vercel
 description: Learn how to create a test Stripe example, update that example and deploy to Vercel for a Stripe payment gateway, React 17, TypeScript 4 and Next.js 10
 date: "2020-11-07"
 tags: nextjs,stripe,typescript,vercel